 get it to where your plant can access it the most easily - where the

-delicate end roots are that take in nutrients for your plant.
+delicate end roots are located that take in nutrients for your plant.